 The Host Organizing Committee is responsible for the coordination of all aspects of team services.
-In order to assist with ensuring the teams are given a first class experience it is recommended that each team be assigned Team Hosts.
-These teams hosts will be on call 24 hours a day to ensure their teams have everything they need to be able to compete.
-The Host Organizing Committee should ensure they have bilingual volunteers for these roles to service teams with French speaking players or Team Officials.
+In order to assist with ensuring the teams are given a first class experience consistent with a National Championship it is recommended that each team be assigned Team Hosts.
+These Team Hosts will be on call 24 hours a day to ensure their teams have everything they may require during the event.
+The Host Organizing Committee should ensure they have bilingual volunteers for these roles to service teams from French speaking areas of Canada.

-Every team is to be treated equally by the Host Organizing Committee including the officiating team; who should be treated with all the same professionalism that is provided to the hockey teams.
+Every team is to be treated equally by the Host Organizing Committee.
+This includes the officiating team who; should be treated with all the same professionalism that is provided to the hockey teams.